Sida's work in Russia

 More efficient use of energy and reduced carbon emissions

-Sida has supported several projects in cooperation with the Nordic Environment Bank Nefco to reduce energy use and carbon emissions.
-The funds in Russia were terminated in early March 2022 and the remaining funds will be repaid to Sida.
+Sida has supported several projects in co-operation with the Nordic Environment Bank Nefco to reduce energy use and carbon emissions.
+The funds in Russia were cancelled at the beginning of March 2022 and the remaining funds will be repaid to Sida.

 Scope and governance of Sida's cooperation with Russia